nimrossum/pcpp/notes/notes.md

 ## Data race

+- There is no happens before relation between the accesses.

 When two concurrent threads

 - Access the same memory location
 - At least one access is a write

 ## Critical section